christophwagnergillen/VirtualHazardTour/README.md

 # VirtualHazardTour - Instructions

+Try the app at [https://www.virtualhazardtour.pythonanywhere.com](https://www.virtualhazardtour.pythonanywhere.com).
+The passwort for this demo version is "test".

 ## How do I use the app?
 Select a virtual hazard tour by clicking on the tour cover picture.
 The app detects your device automatically and adjusts the experience based on the capabilities of your device.